shinamicorp/shinami-typescript-sdk/README.md

 });
 ```

-### In-App wallet
+### Invisible wallet

-To use the in-app wallet as a signer for a regular (non-sponsored) transaction block:
+To use the invisible wallet as a signer for a regular (non-sponsored) transaction block:

 ```ts
 import { TransactionBlock } from "@mysten/sui.js";